Hurricane season has begun in the USA: step-by-step instructions on how to prepare for storms

 Communication and teamwork - the main thing in an emergency.
 Get together, work together and follow the instructions of the security staff.

-Do not forget to buy a flashlight with a crank, so as not to use batteries.
-But still buy batteries for other battery-powered equipment.
+Don't forget to buy a crank flashlight so you don't have to use batteries.
+But buy batteries for other battery powered equipment.

 Take valuable objects with you, and wrap what is left at home with plastic and place it higher.
 Even if you are leaving, photographs, insurance papers and other important documents should be in tightly sealed bags.